-Campaigning commences at 10.00am on Friday 26 February, prior to there is no active campaign,
+Campaigning commences at 10.00am on Friday 8th March, prior to there is no active campaign,

-What is permitted prior to 10.00am on 26 February?
+What is permitted prior to 10.00am on 8th March?

-- Preparing election materials including online events/sites, videos etc... - Seeking help from friends/colleagues for your campaign, building your campaign team. - Asking in general terms what issues are affecting students or views on ideas. - Asking student groups for their endorsements is permitted as long as communication is restricted to the committee members within that group. - If a student group has said that they will endorse you, then you are able to mention this when approaching other student groups. - You are permitted to include details of the student groups that are endorsing you on your manifesto and other publicity material - Student groups are unable to publicly endorse you until the beginning of campaigning. - Student groups would be able to hold their husting events during this week but couldn't then make public who they were supporting
+- Preparing election materials including online events/sites, videos etc... - Seeking help from friends/colleagues for your campaign, building your campaign team. - Asking in general terms what issues are affecting students or views on ideas. - Asking student groups for their endorsements is permitted after the candidate list and manifestos are announced on Thursday March 7 at 3.00pm, as long as communication is restricted to the committee members within that group. - If a student group has said that they will endorse you, then you are able to mention this when approaching other student groups. - You are NOT permitted to include details of the student groups that are endorsing you on your manifesto - Student groups are unable to publicly endorse you until the beginning of campaigning. - Student groups would be able to hold their hustings after 3.00pm on Thursday March 7, but couldn't then make public who they were supporting prior to the start of the campaigning period.

-What isn't permitted?
+What isn't permitted before the campaigning period?

-- o Online posts on social media saying that you are re-running - Face to face campaigning - Encouraging students to vote for you in any way - Your friends/supporters and Student Groups that you are a member of publicising that you are running - Student Groups publicly endorsing a candidate prior to campaigning starting. - Lecture Shout-outs including at virtual classes - Giving a speech or letting students know that you are running at an event e.g. student group online event. - Campaigning on virtual events or nights out e.g. O2 online events. - Posters/Flyers or any election promotion material appearing in a public place
+- Online posts on social media saying that you are re-running - Face to face campaigning - Encouraging students to vote for you in any way - Your friends/supporters and Student Groups that you are a member of publicising that you are running - Student Groups publicly endorsing a candidate prior to campaigning starting. - Lecture Shout-outs including at virtual classes - Giving a speech or letting students know that you are running at an event e.g. student group online event. - Campaigning on virtual events or nights out e.g. at O2 Academy events. - Posters/Flyers or any election promotion material appearing in a public place

-Appendiix B - Complaints Process
+Appendix B - Complaints Process